Montana Divorce Procedures

 • Preservation of the marital property

-Till the divorce procedure is pending, the temporary orders are applicable.
+Until the divorce procedure is pending, the temporary orders are applicable.
 When the divorce petition is finalized, the temporary orders dissolve.

 Process of Discovery

-During this divorce procedure, the divorcing partners collect the details of the other partner regarding the following issues.
+During this divorce procedure, the divorcing partners collect the details of the other partner regarding the following issues:

 • Extramarital affairs